sob/home-ops2/docs/index.md

 This repository _is_ my home k8s cluster managed managed by [Flux](https://github.com/fluxcd/flux2) based on the YAML configuration files in my [cluster](./cluster) folder.

-This repository was made possible by the fine folks at [k8s-at-home/template-cluster/k3s](https://github.com/k8s-at-home/template-cluster-k3s) and their template repository.

 ## Cluster components

 - [rook-ceph](https://rook.io/): Provides persistent storage volumes.